Dansajjad/dansajjad.github.io/hrChatBuilder/README.md

-This a take-home challenge for Hack Reactor, building a chat application.
+This is a take-home challenge for Hack Reactor.
+The goal is to building a chat application, which interacts with a server.

 Instrucions were to use jQuery but I wanted to get a deeper understanding of HTTP requests, thus I used vanilla JavaScript to interact with the Parse API.